 Although humans create machines, we imagine we’ll be helpless in the face of their evolution.
 The Terminator franchise picks up on this tension.

-The film shows us how over-reliance and under-estimation of machines takes hold in 1994, contrasting it with scenes of a destroyed future.
+The film shows us how this over-reliance and under-estimation of machines takes hold in 1994, before contrasting it with scenes of a destroyed future.

 For example, computers make it easy to get money when you need it.
-Yet coding can let hackers like John Connor rob the ATM before you get there.
+Yet coding lets hackers like John Connor rob the ATM before you get there.

 Having usurped our jobs and decisions, Skynet literally replaces humans with machines.
 It channels human desires – to win, to kill, to control – into mechanical soldiers.

-Both terminators look like men, yet they take this further.
+Both terminators look like men … with a symbolic twist.
 The T-800 becomes a biker (complete with glasses and attitude).
 The T-1000 is a cop.
-Both moreover are styled as the reverse of their intention – i.e., the badass biker is the good guy.
+Both moreover are styled as the reverse of their intention – i.e., the badass biker turns out to be the good guy.

-The machines are better strategists and soldiers.
-And, it turns out, they’re better dads.
+So the machines are better strategists and soldiers.
+And, it turns out, they’re better dads as well.

 Sarah acknowledges this in her voice over: